Monday, July 14, 2008

 A Rompin' Stompin' Cowboy Quilt

-More time passed at the machine quilters.
+More time elapsed at the machine quilters: Stover Quality Quilting, Stover, Missouri.